Malefic Traditional

 Now for some trickier material: the containers.
 These seem to have been used in some form of malign magic, and their exteriors were inscribed in similar fashion to defixiones and made of the same material.
 They were generally a set of three containers of graduating size, each nested within the next in the fashion of matryoshki, and were hermetically sealed.

-Next, some of these containers held poppets made of wax and other organic materials, such as flour, sugar, herbs, and milk.
+Next, some containers held poppets made of wax and other organic materials, such as flour, sugar, herbs, and milk.
 All the figures were formed around slivers of animal bone, some of which had fallen out, revealing they also bore inscriptions.
 Some of these poppets were partially wrapped in lead sheet and/ or pierced with nails.

 If this sounds like the stereotypical “voodoo doll”, it is.
 However, such effigies actually have no place in the vodun of West Africa, nor in their forms practiced on this side of the Atlantic.
 Rather, it is a tradition of Western witchcraft with its origins in Graeco-Roman ritual and ultimately from the ancient Near East, which was ascribed to Afro-Caribbean religions in order to cast them in a negative light.